aarondfrancis/sidecar/docs/overview.md

 Or maybe you want to run a Python script without configuring a server?
 Or a single Ruby script.
 Or even Java!

 When running on a serverless platform, it's not quite as easy as installing Node and running your functions.
 You don't have access to the server!
-So you end up deploying a single Vercel or Netlify function and calling it over HTTP or just forgetting the thing altogether.
+So you end up deploying a single Vercel or Netlify function and calling it over HTTP, or just forgetting the thing altogether.

 Sidecar brings the ease of Vapor to those non-PHP functions.

 ## What Sidecar Doesn't Do

-Sidecar does _not_ handle any API Gateway, Databases, Caches, etc. The _only_ thing Sidecar concerns itself with is packaging, creating, deploying, and executing Lambda functions.
+Sidecar does _not_ handle any API Gateway, Databases, Caches, etc. The _only_ thing Sidecar concerns itself with is packaging, deploying, and executing Lambda functions.

 Sidecar does not provide a way to execute a function via HTTP.
-You must execute it from your Laravel app through the provided methods.
+You must execute it from your Laravel app through the provided methods. {.font-bold}

 If you need those other services, you are encouraged to use the instances that Vapor has set up for you, or set them up yourself.

+Finally, Sidecar doesn't replace Vapor in any way.
+In fact, PHP is not even one of the AWS supported runtimes!